-Ms. Woolery is the former Associate Artistic Director of Cornerstone Theater Company, Theatre Conservatory Director at South Coast Repertory and former artist-in-residence at Hollygrove Children’s Home in Los Angeles.
-Laurie teaches at Princeton, NYU, Brown, USC, Cal Arts, Citrus College, California State University at Northridge, California State University at Los Angeles and serves on the Board of the Latino Producers Action Network.
-Laurie is a proud recipient of the Fuller Road Fellowship for Women Directors of Color.
+Ms. Woolery is the former Associate Artistic Director of Cornerstone Theater Company, Conservatory Director at South Coast Repertory and former artist-in-residence at Hollygrove Children’s Home in Los Angeles.
+Woolery teaches at Princeton, NYU, Brown, USC, Cal Arts, Citrus College, California State University at Northridge, California State University at Los Angeles.
+Woolery serves on the Board of the Latino Producers Action Network, Latinx Theatre Commons and is the founding member of The Sol Project in New York.
+Woolery is a proud recipient of the Fuller Road Fellowship for Women Directors of Color.

 Ms. Woolery is a graduate from University of California, Los Angeles.